grodansparadis/vscp-espnow/firmware/alpha/README.md

 # VSCP ESP-Now Alpha node example

+** THIS IS EXPERIMENTAL CODE AND SHOULD NOT BE USED IN PRODUCTION **

 This example provides the solution to use `ESP-NOW` multiple features in one project.

 - Provision WiFi on initiator device through APP and then configure responders WiFi network by espnow provisioning.